rocky-linux/documentation/docs/desktop/gnome/decibels.md

 ## Conclusion

-Eager to learn more about or have more ideas for this app?
+Are you eager to learn more about this app, or do you have more ideas for it?
 [Submit an issue in Decibel's repository at GitLab](https://gitlab.gnome.org/GNOME/Incubator/decibels/-/issues).